 Flexible working life

-A good and user-friendly digital work environment contributes to an
+Hybrid meetings and digital work environment

-attractive workplace and reduced stress.
-Safety inspection tours for digital work environment should be introduced and applied.
+for digital work environment should be introduced and applied.